-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEAT Registration District No....
-Primary Registration District No. Registered No. IYSICIANS (RECORD 2.
-FULL NAME .. (a) Residence.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 7 1.
+PLACE OF DEA Registration District No......
+Primary Registration District No. OCCUPATION (a) Residence.
 (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
 SEX SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (price the word) HEREBY CERTIFY.
-That I attended SA.
-IF MARRIED, WIDOWED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH® WAS AS FOLLOWS: 7.
-AGE If LESS than 1 Монтна DAYS day,bra. ormin.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
-CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)(duration)......yra....... (c) Name of employer 18.
-WHERE WAS DIREASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS......
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR 2 STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the Dismann Causing Death, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY HOMICIDAL.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
+5a.
+IF MARRIED, WIDOWED.
+OR DIVORCED · HUSBAND or (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) /DAYS II LESS than I 7.
+AGE YEARS MONTHS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry, (SECONDARY) carefully sit may be business, or establishment in which employed (or employer)..... (c) Name of employer TERE WAS DISEASE CONTRACTED 9.
+BIRTHPLACE (CITY OR TOWN) DEATH (STATE OR COUNTRY) 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOW WHAT TEST CONFIRMED PERSONSIS (STATE OR COUNTRY) B.-Every item of informs USE OF DEATH in plain 12.
+MAIDEN NAME OF MOTHER , 19 State the Different Causing Draffs, or in deaths from Violent Course state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN).
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accedental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. BURIAL CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-20. UNDERTAKER REGISTRAR
+14. DATE OF BURIAL BURIAL, CREMATION, OR REMOVAL INFORMANT (Address) 15.